Why is my survey not appearing or why am I no longer receiving responses?

 Have you already answered, or previously taken an action on the live widget?

-Depending on the survey and its settings, Hotjar stores a cookie when you answer or close a survey so that the same survey doesn't show again.
+Depending on the survey and its settings, Hotjar stores a cookie when you answer or close a survey so it doesn't show again.
 Use the incognito or private mode of your web browser, which does not store cookies, to test this.
-This rule does not apply to Feedback tool widgets.
+This rule does not apply to Feedback widgets.

 Does your browser have enhanced security settings enabled?